aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-images/add-image-to-pdf/_index.md

 Do you need to attach an image to a PDF?
 Want to Improve the readability of your PDF?
 Add images to your PDF and your presentation or resume will look more presentable.

 It is commonly believed that adding images to PDF files requires a complex special tool.
-However, with Aspose.PDF for Node.js you can quickly and easily add the images you need to PDF using Node.js directly in your browser.
+However, with Aspose.PDF for Node.js you can quickly and easily add the images you need to PDF in Node.js environment.

-In case you want to split two PDFs into one, you can use [AsposePdfSplit2Files](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfsplit2files/) function.
+In case you want to add images, you can use [AsposePdfAddImage](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfaddimage/) function.
-Please check the following code snippet in order to split two PDFs in Node.js environment.
+Please check the following code snippet in order to add images in Node.js environment.

 **CommonJS:**